Mannuel25/E-Commerce-App/README.md

 <hr>

 ## Products 🛍️
-##### Every product to be added must be grouped into the following categories: `clothings, phones_accessories, gamings_accessories, health_beauty, home_office`.
-Each product should have an image which should be added in their respective folder:
+##### Every product to be added must be grouped into the following categories: `Clothings, Phone and Accessories, Home and Office, Health and Beauty, Gaming`.
+Each product should have an image which should be added in their respective folder.
+Add all:
-    - Clothings: Create a `clothings` folder and add all your images.
+    - Clothing product images to `clothings` folder.
-    - Phones & Accessories: Create a `phones_accessories` folder and add all your images.
+    - Phones & Accessories product images to `phones_accessories` folder.
-    - Gamings: Create a `gamings_accessories` folder and add all your images.
+    - Gaming product images to `gamings_accessories` folder.
-    - Health & Beauty: Create a `health_beauty` folder and add all your images.
+    - Health & Beauty product images to `health_beauty` folder.
-    - Home & Beauty: Create a `home_office` folder and add all your images.
+    - Home & Office product images to `home_office` folder.

 # License 🔐